-The Farm Chicks Antiques Show is held the first full weekend of June each year in Spokane, WA and features antiques, vintage objects, handmade goods, and the most friendly and stylish curators around.
+The Farm Chicks Antiques Show is held the first full weekend of June each year in Spokane, WA and features antiques, vintage objects, handmade goods, and the most friendly and stylish curators around, filling the fairgrounds with 300 curated spaces.
 We describe it as the happiest antiques show on earth.

 Saturday, June 7, 2014: 9am – 6pm